 Follow these rules – memorize them, internalize them and remain faithful to them.
 It will pay you back for years to come.

 This is the most important rule when learning to trade.
 Start small.
 I’ll say it again.
 Start small.
 I don’t care how much capital you have to your name.
 Start small. – Why? – Because it takes time to understand trading, reading stock charts, and more importantly it takes time to get used to managing your emotions – the excitement, the greed and the fear.
 The last thing you need is for your emotions to dominate your decision making, which will, at best significantly lengthen your journey to consistent profits, but, at worst, scar you and knock you out of the game for good.
 Start small.
-When you first open a trading account or first trade options, only allocate a small sum, perhaps $2,000 – yes, just $2,000 – even if you plan to follow and copy the trade alerts.
+When you first open a trading account or first trade options, only allocate a relatively small sum, even if you plan to follow and copy the trade alerts.
 This may sound a trivial amount, but the aim at the beginning is not to make a fortune.

 The aim when learning to trade is to: